Madama Butterfly: Act 2

 Pinkerton left shortly after the wedding, and three years later, Butterfly is still waiting for him to return.
 Her maid Suzuki keeps trying to convince her that he is not coming back, but Butterfly does not believe her.
 Goro, the marriage broker who arranged her marriage, keeps trying to marry her off again, but she does not listen to him either.
-The American consul, Sharpless, comes to the house with a letter which he has received from Pinkerton which asks him to break some news to Butterfly: that Pinkerton is not coming back to Japan, but Sharpless cannot bring himself to finish it.
+The American consul, Sharpless, comes to the house with a letter, which he has received from Pinkerton who asks him to break some news to Butterfly: that Pinkerton is not coming back to Japan.
+However, Sharpless cannot bring himself to finish it.
 Sharpless asks Butterfly what she would do if Pinkerton were not to return.
 She then reveals that she gave birth to Pinkerton's son after he had left and asks Sharpless to tell him.

 From the hill house, Butterfly sees Pinkerton's ship arriving in the harbour.
 She and Suzuki prepare for his arrival, and then they wait.
 Suzuki and the child fall asleep, but Butterfly stays up all night waiting for him to arrive.

 Act 3

 Suzuki wakes up in the morning and Butterfly finally falls asleep.
 Sharpless and Pinkerton arrive at the house, along with Pinkerton's new American wife, Kate.
 They have come because Kate has agreed to raise the child.
 But, as Pinkerton sees how Butterfly has decorated the house for his return, he realizes he has made a huge mistake.
 He admits that he is a coward and cannot face her, leaving Suzuki, Sharpless, and Kate to break the news to Butterfly.
-Agreeing to give up her child if Pinkerton comes himself to see her, Butterfly prays to statues of her ancestral gods, says goodbye to her son, and blindfolds him.
+Agreeing to give up her child if Pinkerton comes himself to see her, Butterfly prays before statues of her ancestral gods, says goodbye to her son, and blindfolds him.
 She places a small American flag in his hands and goes behind a screen, stabbing herself with her father's tantō.
 Pinkerton rushes in, but he is too late, and Butterfly dies.